tushar-c/tushar-c.github.io/_posts/2018-6-20-A-Python-Primer-:-Programming-Basics.md

 >>>
 ```

-The print statement above uses a type of '*substitution*', in that the value takes the place of the '*{}*'.
+The print function (we talk about functions below) above uses a type of '*substitution*', in that the value takes the place of the '*{}*'.
+This substitution is done by the *.format()* part, which helps us in writing reusable print functions.
 If you have more than one the curly braces (as they are called), the order in which you pass the variables is the order in which they will appear in the string.
 An example is shown below:

 ```python
 >>> country_1 = 'Brazil'